Cat repeller: Ultrasonic devices

 Many retailers sell devices which exploit the discomforting effects of in-air ultrasound.
 These devices are usually combined with a motion sensor which is triggered by movement within the sensors range.
 This causes the device to emit high frequency noise which is uncomfortable to the cats, and inaudible to most humans (although they can still experience unpleasant subjective effects and, potentially, shifts in the hearing threshold).
 The devices are available in both battery and mains operated forms, the latter generally having a higher output, greater range and requiring less attention.

 Some cats are immune to ultrasonic cat deterrents, mainly the ones which are hard of hearing.
 There are also reports that the devices take a while to become effective, as some cats will stand their ground in a futile attempt to make the deterrent go away.
 Moving the device to different locations regularly and combining with another form of cat repellent may make these devices more effective.
 A statistical survey into customer satisfaction levels with ultrasonic deterrents concluded that 80% of owners expressed satisfaction with the results of ultrasonic deterrent devices.

 The Royal Society for the Protection of Birds (RSPB), has endorsed a commercial product called "CatWATCH", for which it receives 2% of the wholesale price of every device sold by the manufacturer.
-The RSPB tested the original CatWATCH device in a study using 63 and 96 volunteer observers in two long-running (18 and 33 weeks) blind experiments.
+The RSPB tested the original CatWATCH.UK device in a study using 63 and 96 volunteer observers in two long-running (18 and 33 weeks) blind experiments.
 Results from the study indicated that the device did have a moderate deterrent effect, reducing the probability of a previous cat intrusion into a garden by approximately 32% in the first experiment, but not in the longer running second experiment.

 Scatter guns are another form of ultrasonic device.
 These laser-aiming devices can be targeted at cats and activated by a trigger.
 They will send out an ultrasonic noise directed where aimed.